NZ3ES-Limited/learn-terragrunt/README.md

 ### Execution

-Go to folder dev and execute below steps
+Navigate to the corresponding folder and follow the steps below.

 - Initialise: terraform init
 - Validate: terraform validate